P7h/Spark-MLlib-Twitter-Sentiment-Analysis/README.md

 ## Expert mode execution steps
-This is a very quick summary of the steps required for execution of this code.<br>
+This is a very quick recap / summary of the steps required for execution of this code.<br>
 Please consider these steps only if you are an expert on Docker, Spark and ecosystem of this project and understand clearly what is being done here.

 * Install and launch Docker.